Automotive engine: History

 As of 2017, the majority of the cars in the United States are gasoline powered.
-In the early 1900s, the internal combustion engines faced competition from steam and electric engines.
-The internal combustion engines of the time was powered by gasoline.
+In the early 1900s, the internal combustion engines faced competition from steam engines and electric motors.
+The internal combustion engines of the time were powered by gasoline.
 Internal combustion engines function with the concept of a piston being pushed by the pressure of a certain explosion.
-This explosion is burning the hydrocarbon within the cylinder head an engine.
+This explosion is burning the hydrocarbon within the cylinder of an engine.
 Out of all the cars manufactured during the time, only around one fourth are actually considered internal combustion.
 Within the next couple of years, the internal combustion engine came out to become the most popular automotive engine.
 Sometime within the 19th century, Rudolf Diesel invented a new form of internal combustion power, using a concept of injecting liquid fuel into air heated solely by compression.
 This is the predecessor to the modern diesel engine used in automobiles, but more specifically, heavy duty vehicles such as semi-trucks.

 Engine types

 Internal combustion engines

 Petrol engines quickly became the choice of manufacturers and consumers alike.
 Despite the rough start, noisy and dirty engine, and the difficult gear shifting, new technologies such as the production line and the advancement of the engine allowed the standard production of the gas automobiles.
 This is the start, from the invention of the gas automobile in 1876, to the beginning of mass production in the 1890s.
 Henry Ford's Model T drove down the price of cars to a more affordable price.
-At the same time, Charles Kettering invented an electric starter, allowing the car to be more efficient than the mechanical starter.
-The abundance of fuel propelled gas automobiles to be the highly capable and affordable.
+At the same time, Charles Kettering invented an electric starter, allowing the engine to be started without the need for a mechanical hand crank.
+The abundance of fuel propelled gas automobiles to be highly capable and affordable.
 The demand of gasoline rose from 3 billion barrels in 1919 to around 15 billion in 1929.

-An internal combustion engine is a motor that is powered by the expansion of gas which is created by the combustion of hydrocarbon gases fuels.
+An internal combustion engine is powered by the expansion of gas which is created by the combustion of hydrocarbon gases fuels.
 To elaborate, an internal combustion used the heat of a combustion created by the injected hydrocarbon fuel to create mechanical motion.
 At the time of the early 1900s, wood alcohol was a popular fuel for French and German automobiles, but as governments imposed large taxes on the production, the price of wood alcohol rose above that of gasoline.
 Gasoline engines became popular as a result of this, as internal combustion engines were commonly known as gasoline engines.
 Although gasoline engines became popular, they were not particularly desirable due to the dangers of fuel leaks that may cause explosions.
 Therefore, many inventors attempted to create a kerosene burning engine as a result.
 This was not a successful venture applying it for automotive usage.
 There are many different types of fuels for internal combustion engines.
 These include diesel, gasoline, and ethanol.